Woodlands, Western Australia

 Woodlands is a suburb of Perth, Western Australia.
 Its local government area is the City of Stirling and it is in the federal Division of Curtin.

+The name "Woodlands" came from the original subdividers of the land, as at the time there were several streets in the area with "wood" in their names.

-Many of the streets in Woodlands are named after trees, such as oak, elm, birch, sandalwood and willow.
+Since then, even more streets are named after trees, such as athel, birch(wood), blackbutt, cedar, cherry, clematis, elm(wood), hakea, hazel, laurel, lombardy, marlock, oak(wood), pine(wood), rosewood, rowan, sabina, sandalwood, tamarisk, teak(wood), valencia and willow.

 History

-Woodlands is part of the original Woodlands Estate owned by John Daniel Manning.
-Thomas William Mews was assigned a parcel of the land in 1831.
-Mews could not fulfil the required duties, and the grant passed to TRC Walters in 1840.
-It was later part of the land owned by Manning.
+Part of the area that is now Woodlands was originally assigned to Thomas William Mews in 1831, but he could not fulfil the required duties and the grant passed to TRC Walters in 1840.

+It was later part of the original Woodlands Estate owned by John Daniel Manning.

 In 1842 the locality was named "Jackadup", the Aboriginal name for the area.

 This was later adapted to "Jackadder Lake", which is still the name of the lake in Woodlands.

-Development in Woodlands started in the 1960s.
-The Floreat Lakes Estate to the south east was subdivided in 1991.
+The Manning family acquired the land around the lake before 1900 and later established a dairy.

+The dairy was later leased to Robert Bruce who expanded it into one of the largest in the district.

-Woodlands is one of Perth's original northern suburbs.
+Woodlands is one of Perth's original northern suburbs, and development started in the 1960s.

-In 1964 Lake View Rd (now Huntriss Rd), saw housing development commence in Woodlands.
-At this time there were no house between it and Jackadder Lake.
-Jim Graham was the builder who made many of the original 1960s homes in this street on approximately a fifth of an acre blocks.
-Many of the homes were purchased for amounts between £3000 to £4000.
+Lake View Rd (now Huntriss Rd) was developed in 1964, and at this time there were no houses between it and Jackadder Lake.
+Jim Graham was the builder who made many of the original 1960s homes in this street on blocks approximately a fifth of an acre.
+Many of the homes were purchased for amounts between £3000 and £4000.

 The area was surrounded by many bush land areas.
 Pearson St housed stables, a battery and market gardens.
 Floreat was the nearest developed suburb and locals tended to shop at Floreat Forum which was then home to the department store Moores.
 Churchlands was largely undeveloped except for the high school and Herdsman Lake was house free at this time, and remained so until the 1980s.

+The Floreat Lakes Estate to the south east was subdivided in 1991.

 Woodlands for many years was in the Floreat electorate (now Churchlands), and Andrew Mensaros was the member for many years.

 Woodlands Village provided essentials and was home to Freecorns, a butcher, a school uniform shop, and for a time a Shell petrol station.

-In the 1970s Woodlands Primary School had a student body of over 700 pupils.
-There were approximately three classes in each year level from Grade 1 to 7; class sizes ranged generally from 30 to 36 students.
-Mr Larkin was principal for much of this period.
-Students walked to school and there was no traffic problems in the area at this time.
-The kindergarten was in Tamarisk Way with a walkway between houses from Castle Rd to Tamarisk Way.
-This was closed due to repeated noise complaints; the walkway land was offered for sale to the adjoining residents.
+Woodlands Primary School was opened in 1964 with an enrolment of only 53 students in a two room structure.

+Peak enrolment of 609 students was in 1975 in 14 permanent and 3 transportable classrooms.

 Liege St has seen many changes over the years, including the development of a putt putt course to a retirement village.

 Around 1980 a man made island was formed in Jackadder Lake to provide a safe have for nesting wildlife.
 Many of the trees at the lake were planted by Woodlands Primary School students, who were made tree wardens.